MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/AdGroup.md

 ---
 title: "AdGroup object"
-description: "Contains the methods used to manage the ad group."
+description: "Contains the methods used in single-account scripts to manage the ad group."
 author: Matt-UX

 ms.author: matrob